serokell/blog-posts/typescript-for-haskellers/article.md

 oneElem = twoElems; // error
 ```

-This was a simple example what we can do with type level programming.
+This was a simple example of what we can do with type-level programming.
 Using such primitives, we can implement different operations on types and even a Fibonacci [implementation](https://mjj.io/2021/03/29/type-level-programming-in-typescript/), for example.
-Follow Mathias Jean Johansen's [blog post](https://mjj.io/2021/03/29/type-level-programming-in-typescript/) or above-mentioned Yuriy Bogomolov's [examples](https://github.com/YBogomolov/talk-typelevel-ts/blob/master/src/typelevel.d.ts).

 ```typescript
 type Fibonacci<N, F0 = Zero, F1 = One> = {